-Lack of improvement after audit assessing the management of voiding dysfunction in patients with spinal cord injury: necessity for institutional guidelines
+Lack of improvement after audit assessing the management of voiding dysfunction in patients with spinal cord injury: Necessity for institutional guidelines

 Introduction: Standard management guidelines for voiding dysfunction in Patients with spinal cord injury (SCI) do not exist and these Patients are managed on the basis of institutional protocols or individual judgment of managing physicians.

-To notice general trends and improvements over a five-year period, in the institutional practices related to management of voiding dysfunction in SCI Patients.
+Objectives: To notice general trends and improvements over a five-year period, in the institutional practices related to management of voiding dysfunction in SCI Patients.

 Results: A total of 146 Patients were compared (89-pre-audit, 57-post-audit).
 The quality of documentation of examination findings worsened over the two study periods (p = 0.002).
 Although determination of baseline serum creatinine improved to statistically significant levels (p = 0.019), no imaging for the kidneys was performed as baseline in the post-audit period (p = 0.000).
 Similarly the number of urodynamic studies performed decreased from 11% to 1.75% (p = 0.045).
 The number of urological consultations, however, increased from 26% to 31.58% (p = 0.452).
 During follow-up, only 17 (19.1%) Patients in the pre-audit study period and 6 (10.5%) in the post-audit study period were voiding spontaneously.

-Our study of two eras clearly demonstrated a worsening trend in quality of Patient management, which can be corrected by agreeing upon and implementing standard guidelines for management of SCI Patients.
+Conclusion: Our study of two eras clearly demonstrated a worsening trend in quality of Patient management, which can be corrected by agreeing upon and implementing standard guidelines for management of SCI Patients.

 International Journal of Surgery

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_urol/8
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_urol/8